Presented by Marlene®

 I think it is important to preserve different varieties

 .
-I cultivate more than one on my farm: Royal Gala, Golden Delicious, Braeburn, Granny Smith, Stayman Winesap, Fuji as well as the club apples Kanzi
+I cultivate more than one on my farm: Gala, Golden Delicious, Braeburn, Granny Smith, Stayman Winesap, Fuji as well as the club apples Kanzi

 , Pink Lady